Living Trust Amendment Template, Free Download 2026

 How do you amend a living trust?

-To amend a living trust, the grantor drafts a written amendment that references the original trust by name and date, identifies the specific provisions being changed, provides the new language, and includes a ratification clause confirming all unchanged provisions.
+To amend a living trust, the grantor drafts a written amendment using a revocable trust amendment template that references the original trust by name and date, identifies the specific provisions being changed, provides the new language, and includes a ratification clause confirming all unchanged provisions.
 The grantor signs the amendment, and the signature should be notarized.
 The amendment is then attached to the original trust document.
 Only the grantor has the power to amend a revocable living trust during their lifetime.
+Remember to update your will template that references the trust if the amendment changes the trust name or structure.

 Does a trust amendment need to be notarized?